Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers. PS Did we mention it’s free?

 Explore Some History and Pre-history

-The Museum of Country Life
+The National Museum of Ireland – Country Life Mayo

 Visit a Pre-historic monument – There are stone circles, standing stones, wedge tombs, round towers, and many other types of megalithic monuments dotted around the county.
 These sites are fascinating for children and the history behind them even more so.
 For details of these and more, plus the all important directions, click here.